Gluten-Free Pasta Salad

 Make the dressing:

-• In a bowl, whisk together ⅔ cup olive oil, ⅓ cup red wine vinegar, 1 tablespoon Italian seasoning, 1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon sugar, 1 tablespoon Dijon mustard, 1 tablespoon lemon juice, 1 teaspoon salt, ½ teaspoon black pepper, and ½ teaspoon red pepper flakes (if using).
-Set aside.
+• In a small bowl, whisk together ⅔ cup (150 g) extra virgin olive oil, ⅓ cup (80 g) red wine vinegar, 1 tablespoon Italian seasoning, 1 teaspoon garlic powder, 1 teaspoon onion powder, 1 teaspoon (4 g) granulated sugar, 1 tablespoon (15 g) Dijon mustard, 1 tablespoon (15 g) lemon juice, 1 teaspoon salt, ½ teaspoon ground black pepper, and ½ teaspoon red pepper flakes if using.
+Whisk until fully combined.

 Assemble the salad:

-• In a large mixing bowl, combine the cooled pasta, chopped veggies, mozzarella, and salami.
+• In a large bowl, combine the cooled pasta, vegetables, mozzarella, salami, herbs, and ¼ cup (25 g) grated Parmesan cheese.

 Mozzarella balls, cherry tomatoes, basil, parsley, parmesan cheese, red pepper, red onion, olives, and salami in a large mixing bowl, not yet mixed, on a marble countertop.